Language in web teams

 You know I love a good crit.
 It brings teams together, improves the product and helps define/improve the style guide.
-I’ve talked about it before on my post: content crits but it is worth mentioning here as I think knowledge share and crits are 2 very quick ways to show the way the teams are using language.
+I’ve talked about it before but it is worth mentioning.
+I think knowledge share and crits are 2 very quick ways to show the way the teams are using language.

-Design, UX (user experience) and content language: an example
+Design, UX (user experience) and language: an example

 My favourite example of showing language difference is to take the team out and run language exercises with them.
 I ask the teams to communicate in certain ways or give them certain constraints.

 One particular example is when I took a team of content, design and UX designers (at the time, those 2 things were different – design was code and visual design, UX was how the interactions worked and user experience.
 It was a while ago) to the Tate Modern.
 I split the team in half.
 Half from each discipline.
 Everyone had a partner.